-Large open plan living space is a dream of many people.
-Long gone are the days when box-like rooms were popular.
-Contemporary homes have rooms which flow into one another, creating a large space without any borders or obstacles.
-Such a model has been popularised primarily thanks to dreamy loft apartments in large agglomerations all over the world.
-Living in an open floor plan can be a perfect choice for people who love order, but a nightmare for those who are more focused on other things in life than frequent cleaning and keeping everything tidy.
+Living in such an open floor plan can be perfect for people who love order, but a nightmare for those who are more focused on other things in life than frequent cleaning and keeping everything tidy.

-If you want your apartment to be unique and stand out, think about installing either black or white wood flooring.
-Many people are reluctant to install white wood flooring.
+White flooring is the go-to colour to create a look of spaciousness.
+It gives an uncluttered and calm feeling in addition to working well with certain design choices like minimalism, or by highlighting a focal point in the area such as a kitchen island.
+However, people are reluctant to install white wood flooring.
 They tend to think that it requires much more attention, regular cleaning and maintenance.
 But the truth is that you don’t need to worry about it, as it’s probably the best flooring option for hiding any dirt that can accumulate.
-You can choose a brushed and white oiled floor at an affordable price and don’t worry that it will require frequent cleaning.
+You can choose a brushed and white oiled floor at an affordable price and don’t worry that it will require frequent cleaning

 The same applies to small spaces.
 If you want to make a small interior look spacious, you can achieve this result, by choosing a narrow board.
 However, in such a case a broad board can also be a perfect choice, making the room look very elegant.
 To sum up, it all depends on the given interior and the final effect that you want to achieve.
 But, imagination and creativity is what should stand in the first place.